jazzschmidt/git-profile/index.md

 - not limited to `user.name` and `user.email` configuration

 ## Installation
-The addon is installed with an installer script, that you can run via your shell.
+The addon is installed with an interactive installer script, that you can run via your shell.
 Simply prepend the version you want to install.

 ```bash
 $ RELEASE=v1.0 bash -c "$(curl -fsSL https://raw.github.com/jazzschmidt/git-profile/master/install.sh)"
 ```

+The installation will ask for a few options with sane defaults and looks something like this:

+> <pre>
+> Hook will be installed into:
+> Select a directory [/Users/jdoe/.git/hooks]:
+> Profile configurations will be written into:
+> Select a directory [/Users/jdoe/.git/profiles]:
+> Downloading v1.0... done
+> Installing... done
+>
+> Finished installation.
+> ----------------------
+> Thanks for using this plugin!
+> Feel free to support me via GitHub: https://github.com/jazzschmidt/git-profile
+> </pre>

 When committing from a repository without a profile applied, the commit will be cancelled from now on.